tectil/hydroponics-lab/index.md

 Different hydroponic systems are used in industrial soil plants and by hobbyist gardeners choosen by soil used and growing state of the plant.

-### Hydroponic shelf
+### Hydroponic shelf lab

-With our **Hydroponic Shelf** we try to explore different hydroponic systems.
+With our **Hydroponic Shelf Lab** we try to explore different hydroponic systems.
+We plan to monitor plant growth and health ditection with Tensor Flow.
+Apart of AI driven techniques we want to explore the potential of social gardening.
+We believe in the crowd.

 We just got started.
-So make sure to come back to see our progress.
+So, make sure to come back to see how we progress on our journey.

 <img src="images/IMG_4006.JPG" style="max-width: 400px;margin-top:20px" />
 <img src="images/IMG_3870.JPG" style="max-width: 600px;margin-top:20px" />